 But quieting the mind is not easy - at least not for me.
 So it's been helpful to carve out a little corner of my home where I'm surrounded by things I love and where I can build a consistent routine of being still and present.
 This sacred space is a spot for me to be calm and meditate, and also sometimes to read uplifting or spiritual books, to drink tea, to set intentions and to journal about gratitude and what's in my heart.
-I think that meditating doesn't have to be so intimidating - it can simply entail sitting quietly, breathing and reflecting on God's Word or anything that you believe in that's bigger than yourself.
-Not feeling like I have to master meditating for an hour at a time has been helpful.
+I don't think that meditating has to be so intimidating - it can simply entail sitting quietly, breathing and reflecting on God's Word or anything that you believe in that's bigger than yourself.

 Here are the steps I've taken to create a simple home meditation space that's enticing to go to every day.
-Hopefully they'll make it easier for you to create your own little spot to make meditation at regular habit in your home as well.
+Hopefully, they'll make it easier for you to create your own little spot to make meditation a regular habit in your home as well.

-- Select a space that's quiet, away from the traffic zone, and not used for sleeping or cooking or watching anything on screens.
+- Select a space that's quiet, away from the traffic zone, and not used for sleeping, working, cooking or watching anything on screens.